stevana/stateful-pbt-with-fakes/README.md

 Under the slogan "don't write tests, generate them" property-based testing has gained support from a diverse group of programming language communities.

-The original Haskell QuickCheck implementation has been ported to 39 languages, according to [Wikipedia](https://en.wikipedia.org/wiki/QuickCheck), and some languages even have multiple implementations.
+In fact, the [Wikipedia](https://en.wikipedia.org/wiki/QuickCheck) page for the original Haskell QuickCheck implementation lists 57 reimplementations in other languages.

-In this post I'd like to explain how most of those 39+ implementations do not help its users to fully exploit the power of property-based testing.
+In this post I'd like to survey the most popular property-based testing implementations and compare them with the state-of-the-art.

+As the title already gives away, most of the libraries do not offer their users the most advanced property-based testing features.

-In order to explain what I mean by this and why I think we've ended up in this situation, I need to give you a breif history of property-based testing first.
+In order to best explain what's missing and why I think we ended up in this situation, let me start by telling the brief history of property-based testing.

 ## The history of property-based testing